Saudi Arabian Airlines Logo PNG

 The airline changed its name to Saudi Arabian Airlines, followed by a major rebranding.
 As the carrier began positioning itself as a representative of Arab airlines, authentic traits appeared in the brand identity.

-The sign used the Arabic script as the first of two linguistic name variants.
+The sign used the Arabic script as the first of two linguistic variants of the name.
 The inscription showed work primarily for members of the Muslim world, ensuring their connection with other countries.
-A special attitude was shown in respect for the laws and religion.
+A special attitude was shown toward the laws and religion.
 For example, during Ramadan and Hajj, special charter flights assisted believers in transportation.

 The English name is placed in the second line of the emblem.
 It is for customers traveling from other countries to the Middle East.

 In front of the inscription is an image of a circle with the emblem of Saudi Arabia.
 The circle represents the globe.
 Thanks to Saudi Arabia, residents can visit almost all continents.
-The company adequately represents the country in the world.
-The golden color of the image emphasizes high standards of service.
+The company adequately represents the country internationally.
+The image’s golden color emphasizes high standards of service.

 2012 – today

-The SAA carrier joined the merger of 19 SkyTeam airlines, giving the giant a new direction for development.
+The SAA carrier joined the 19 SkyTeam airlines’ merger, giving the giant a new direction for development.

-The owners revived the firm’s former name, wanting to draw on history and a name that was better known and remembered by all.
+The owners revived the firm’s former name, wanting to draw on its history and a name better known and remembered by all.
 The shortening of the name also improved perception, made it easier to remember, and made the company less formal.

-Shifting the focus from “lines for Arab countries” to “an airline without borders” allowed Saudia to expand its horizons and increase the number of flights to other countries.
+Shifting the focus from “lines for Arab countries” to “an airline without borders” enabled Saudia to expand its horizons and increase its flights to other countries.

 The globe with the palm tree and sabers on the logo remains unchanged.
 Only the new name, available in Arabic and English, distinguishes the logo.